 Through a partnership with Endicott College, all students who study abroad at any NYFA international location have the opportunity to receive U.S. regionally accredited transcripts.

 4-WEEK HI-DEF FILMMAKING WORKSHOP

-The program is not for everyone.
-It requires a total commitment to a challenging curriculum of making films.
-It is an intensive hands-on program, with hours that often extend beyond a traditional class day.
-Students should be prepared to eat, drink, and breathe filmmaking.
+This intensive, hands-on program requires a total commitment to a challenging curriculum of making films, with hours that often extend beyond a traditional class day.
+In this workshop, students should be prepared to eat, drink, and breathe filmmaking.